I break down the common hypotheses related to food allergy prevalence and a number of allergy prevention tips.

 So, the question remains.
 Does increasing our exposure to allergens protect us our harm us?

 A study found that children from large families are at a lower risk of developing allergies because of the constant interaction with siblings carrying germs.
-On top of that, a study found that when young children are exposed to pets, specifically the microbiome of a pet, it increases the microbial diversity of the home protecting them against allergies.
+On top of that, a study found that when young children are exposed to pets, specifically the microbiome of a pet, it increases the microbial diversity of the home protecting them, causing increased allergy prevention.
 However, that still doesn’t explain the rise in allergies, because pet ownership has increased significantly over the years so you would expect that would increase the protection against allergies.

 Recently, the Hygiene Hypothesis has been challenged and proven that it has become less and less backed by actual science.
 In reality, microbiological studies have found that westernized homes that are being cleaned routinely don’t result in significantly lower levels of microbes in our homes.
 It is practically impossible to create a completely sterile environment, because as soon as we remove a microbe, they are soon replaced with more dust from air and shed from our body, our pets and our food.
-The truth of the matter is that the hygiene theory is just a theory, and so far no body of evidence has confidently made the link that a clean environment increases your risk for allergies.
+The truth of the matter is that the hygiene theory is just a theory, and so far no body of evidence has confidently made the link between a clean environment and allergy prevention.

-A healthy diet means a healthy gut, and since we know our gut is largely responsible for immune response, it’s possible this may mitigate our risk.
+A healthy diet means a healthy gut, and since we know our gut is largely responsible for immune response, it’s possible this may mitigate our risk and contribute to allergy prevention.
 So as much as possible, keep variety in your diet by including fruits and vegetables, whole grains, lean sources of protein and healthy fats.
 Include probiotic and prebiotic foods in your diet when you can (fibrous veggies, yogurt, kefir, kimchi and sauerkraut).
 And if you can and are able and interested, exclusively breastfeed for as long as you and your little one enjoy it.

 Speak to your doctor about all options when a course of antibiotics is recommended.
 Sometimes antibiotics isn’t the only answer and other treatment options are available, but working alongside your medical professional would be the only way to know.